 - Maybe a coincidence but the very next episode, an important one, is the 51st episode.
 Though admittedly this is probably a coincidence.

 - Driven to Suicide: Skyler fakes an attempt so she can get Walt Jr. and Holly away from Walt.
 Or was it faked?

 - Ironic Birthday: Walt and Skyler celebrate his 51st (with a lampshade hung on how long a year it's been), celebrated for Walt Jr's sake despite the fact that he and Skyler are barely on speaking terms.
 Walt actually requests a "surprise" party along the lines of his last one, in an attempt to persuade Skyler that life is back to normal.
 Instead he gets a simple dinner with Hank and Marie during which Skyler tries to drown herself.

 - Kick the Dog: Walt threatening to have Skyler committed if she keeps trying to keep his children away from him.

 - Sherlock Scan: Gomez doesn't suspect Lydia of any involvement, but Hank catches that she mismatched her shoes, a mistake that suggests a level of stress that doesn't come from a clear conscience.

-    - Symbolic Serene Submersion: After Skylar walks into the pool, there are several beautiful shots showing her floating passively under the water with her hair and clothes billowing and a calm expression on her face.
-The pale blue she's surrounded by (which the show associates both with Walt's signature meth and with Skylar's optimism), coupled with the monologue Walt is delivering as she walks in (about everything she's done for him), creates the impression that she is literally drowning in Walt's criminal enterprises and her own failure to put a stop to them.
+- Symbolic Serene Submersion: After Skyler walks into the pool, there are several beautiful shots showing her floating passively under the water with her hair and clothes billowing and a calm expression on her face.
+The pale blue she's surrounded by (which the show associates both with Walt's signature meth and with Skyler's optimism), coupled with the monologue Walt is delivering as she walks in (about everything she's done for him), creates the impression that she is literally drowning in Walt's criminal enterprises and her own failure to put a stop to them.